-Sigma is building the Project in a phased approach, with Phase 1 production at the Project successfully initiated in April 2023.
+Sigma is taking a phased approach to its operations, with Phase 1 production at the Project successfully initiated in April 2023.
 Table 2 below highlights the results of the Phase 1 FS and Phase 2 & 3 PFS included in the Restated Technical Report.
-Phase 1 production of Green Lithium is anticipated to position the Company as a globally relevant Tier 1 lithium producer, with Phase 2 & 3 potentially tripling production (if a production decision is made by the Company following the completion of a feasibility study).
-The Greentech Plant is planned to potentially have two separate production lines, one for Phase 1 and one for Phase 2 & 3, which will have similar DMS processing flowsheets and will share certain common plant infrastructure.
+Phase 1 production of Green Lithium has positioned the Company as a globally relevant Tier 1 lithium producer, with Phase 2 & 3 potentially tripling production (if a production decision is made by the Company following the completion of a feasibility study).
+The Greentech Plant is planned to potentially have two separate production lines, one for Phase 1 and one for Phase 2 & 3, which will have a similar DMS processing flowsheet and will share certain common plant infrastructure.